fb-pixel

-Saving the seeds from tomatoes, cucumbers, melons and squash can be fairly difficult, but saving seeds from corn, lettuce, beans, peas, flowers and herbs is simple.
+Saving the seeds from tomatoes, cucumbers, melons, and squash can be a bit more challenging, but saving seeds from corn, lettuce, beans, peas, flowers, and herbs is simple.

 You certainly don't need a college degree to get started with some seed saving on your homestead!
 Read on to learn how to gather these seeds from your garden and prepare them for next year's growing season.